andrew/ultimate-awesome/README.md

 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
+- [awesome-lego-machine-learning](https://github.com/360er0/awesome-lego-machine-learning) - A curated list of resources dedicated to Machine Learning applications to LEGO bricks.
 - [diy-synths](https://github.com/Atarity/diy-synths) - List of open-source synths 🎹.
 - [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, IP-Adapter.